zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_REDIRECTION.md

 ## 3. Deploying OAI 5g Core Network

-We deploy an adapted version of [docker-compose-basic-vpp-pcf-redirection.yaml](../docker-compose/docker-compose-basic-vpp-pcf-redirection.yaml) of the 5G core with the PCF as additional NF and 3 UPFs instead of 1.

 We use `docker-compose` to deploy the core network.
 Please refer to the file [docker-compose-basic-vpp-pcf-redirection.yaml](../docker-compose/docker-compose-basic-vpp-pcf-redirection.yaml) for details.